-According to a 2012 report from the Bureau of Labor Statistics, 24 percent of American workers worked at least some hours from home each week [source: Noonan].
+According to a 2019 report from the Bureau of Labor Statistics, 25 percent of American workers worked from home at least occasionally.
+That number includes both employees who have flexible schedules and self-employed people.
 As more work can be done online, those work-from-home numbers are expected to explode.

 On the surface, working from home sounds like a dream come true.
 No boss breathing down your neck (literally, with coffee breath).
 No depressing vending machine lunch at your desk.
 No impromptu conference room meetings to talk about "innovation" and "teamwork."